Nico Hoerner Player Props: Cubs vs. Nationals

-After hitting .295 with a triple, two home runs, two walks and 13 RBI in his past 10 games, Nico Hoerner and the Chicago Cubs face the Washington Nationals (who will hand the ball to MacKenzie Gore) at 7:05 PM ET on Monday.
+After hitting .295 with a triple, two home runs, two walks and 12 RBI in his past 10 games, Nico Hoerner and the Chicago Cubs face the Washington Nationals (who will hand the ball to Trevor Williams) at 7:05 PM ET on Tuesday.

-He had a one-hit performance in his most recent game (1-for-5) against the Marlins.
+He had a one-hit showing in his most recent game (1-for-5) against the Nationals.

 Nico Hoerner Game Info & Props vs. the Nationals